Chino Trinidad: Others

 After resigning in GMA, Trinidad focused on his founded cable TV channel named Pilipinas HD.

 In 2014, he led "Pagpupugay", a tribute to Filipino sports heroes.
 That tribute got minor citation from the PSA Annual Awards in 2015.

 He criticized Chot Reyes and the SBP for mishandling the team in 2023 FIBA World Cup.

 Beside of being a former boxing play-by-play commentator, he also a contributor to Philippine boxing.

 Personal life and death

 Trinidad was the son of sports columnist Recah Trinidad and Fe Lacsamana.
 He is also related to former PBA superstar Mark Caguioa.

+His grandfather, Macario Trinidad served as acting mayor of Mandaluyong in 1963.

-On the night of 13 July 2024, Trinidad died from a heart attack at the San Juan de Dios Hospital in Pasay at the age of 56 (ten days short of his 57th birthday).
+On the night of July 13 2024, Trinidad died from a heart attack at the San Juan de Dios Hospital in Pasay at the age of 56 (ten days short of his 57th birthday).
 Trinidad was on his way to the Newport World Resorts to meet with people including pool player Efren Reyes.

 Trinidad's funeral service was held on 15 July, following his cremation five days later.